TOP Stapler feasibility study

 Conventional Circular Staplers

 Conventional circular staplers use two (or three) separate concentric rows of overlapping placed staples parallel to the cut end of the gut segments to be anastomosed.
-Compression forces are high in the stapled tissue parts, meaning that the perpendicular blood vessels that are vital for gut wall perfusion are hence completely compressed by the overlapping concentric staple lines.
+Compression forces are high in the stapled tissue parts, meaning that the perpendicular blood vessels that are vital for gut wall perfusion are completely compressed by the overlapping concentric staple lines.

-As a result of the high compression, these staple lines obstruct blood flow to the anastomotic area and cut ends, thereby leading to ischemia, necrosis, fibrosis, clinically leading to leakage, stricture, and adhesions.
+As a result of the high compression, these staple lines obstruct blood flow to the anastomotic area and cut ends, thereby leading to:

+Clinically, this can lead to leakage, stricture, and adhesions.
 Anastomotic healing is dependent on basic wound healing principles – i.e., blood supply is of utmost importance as it provides the oxygenation, nutritional supply, and cells needed for tissue repair and renewal.

 We believe that changing the stapling technique, in particular the way the staples are arranged, will significantly reduce ischemia and necrosis by ensuring sufficient blood supply and thus boost the wound healing capacity of the anastomotic site.